HorizonRobotics/EmbodiedGen/docker/README.md

 ## Getting Started with Our Pre-built Docker Image

-We provide pre-built Docker image on [Docker Hub](https://hub.docker.com/repository/docker/wangxinjie/embodiedgen) that includes a configured environment for your convenience (NOTE: without model checkpoints, will auto-downloaded at the first run).
+We provide pre-built Docker image on [Docker Hub](https://hub.docker.com/repository/docker/wangxinjie/embodiedgen) that includes a configured environment for your convenience.

 ```sh
 IMAGE=wangxinjie/embodiedgen:env_v0.1.x